Gilgames32/caption-redux/readme.md

 - fancier cli
 - gui
 - cache system
-- being able to process multiple captions at once
 - wider range of supported gif hosting sites
 - option to resize the gif to match the caption width and not the other way around
 - requirements.txt